 B) Contact you if they think you might have been exposed to the COVID-19 virus.

 What is a QR code, and how does it work?

 - The letters “QR” stand for “quick response”.

-- If a venue is using a QR code system, scanning the code using your smart phone or tablet will take you to an electronic form where you can enter your personal information.
+- If a venue uses a QR code system, scanning the code using your smartphone or tablet will take you to an electronic form to enter your personal information.

 - In most cases, it’s as simple as opening the camera app on your device and pointing it at the QR code.

 - For instructions on how to scan a QR code using an Apple device, click here.